1lch2/JavaScript_Exercise/README.md

 # JavaScript_Exercise
 This is a personal repository for frontend learning.
 This repo will keep updating until I got a Web-dev engineer job.
 Hope that day is not too far away.

-Code pratices and leetcode answers are written in vanilla JavaScript.
+Code practices and leetcode solutions are written in vanilla JavaScript.
 No worry for node_modules, though you may need ESLint for syntax checking and some other stuff.

 ## Notes
 See directory `/note`.
 Notes are categorized by language and framework.
 Note that some notes are not completed, which will be finished in future, or never.